Quantum calculation of axion-photon transition in electromagnetodynamics for cavity haloscope

 where $g_{\rm E(M)}$ is the element of group $U(1)_{\rm E(M)}$, and the electric and magnetic charges are given by $q(M^{(2)})=\oint_{M^{(2)}}j_e$ and $g(M^{(2)})=\oint_{M^{(2)}}j_m$, respectively.
 The representation then generally becomes

 where $Q$ denotes the conserved charge.
 These two operators act on the Wilson loop operator and the 't Hooft loop operator, respectively.
-Thus, we are able to introduce two two-form background gauge fields of higher-form symmetries, i.e. $A^\mu$ and $B^\mu$ as those in Zwanziger's QEMD theory.
+Thus, we are able to introduce two two-form background gauge fields of higher-form symmetries.

 Inspired by this kind of higher-form symmetry realization, one can consider an axion-Maxwell theory coupled to a $\mathbb{Z}_n$ TQFT as shown in Ref.~\cite{Brennan:2023kpw}.
-The gauge field $A^\mu$ is an one-form gauge field and $F^{(2)}_A\equiv \partial\wedge A$ is its two-form field strength for the $U(1)_{\rm EM}$ group in the SM.
+The gauge field $A$ is an one-form gauge field and $F^{(2)}_A\equiv \partial\wedge A$ is its two-form field strength for a $U(1)_A$ theory which could be the $U(1)_{\rm EM}$ group in the SM.
 The action of the axion-Maxwell theory in this sector becomes